Back to Development

 Azure Container Apps

-Three Docker Compose services deploy identically to cloud via azd up.
+Five Docker Compose services deploy identically to cloud via azd up.

 Zero architecture changes between local development and Azure deployment.
 Same containers, same networking, same volumes.